katersonnbert/gitnotes/GoLang.md

 # Packages:
 - Go programs are organized in packages.
-- Programs start running in package main.
+- Programs require a package `main`.
 - Further packages can be used via `import`
 - Imports can be written as: